libremfg/rhize-docs/content/reference/gql-types.md

 ### Integers, floats, DateTimes

 Properties that have a type of `Int`, `Float`, or `DateTime` can be filtered by the following keywords.
-Note that all date times are in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.

  - `lt`
  - `le`